ljpengelen/markdown-to-pdf/README.md

 # Markdown to PDF

-This repository contains (an outdated version of) my CV in Markdown, which can be converted into a PDF document using the toolchain described below.
+This repository contains a simple script that converts Markdown and CSS into PDF documents.
 The heavy lifting is done by [Python-Markdown](https://python-markdown.github.io/), a tool for generating HTML from Markdown, and [WeasyPrint](https://weasyprint.org), a tool for generating PDF documents from HTML and CSS.
-With a small script that combines the HTML from a Markdown file with a CSS stylesheet, [my CV in Markdown](https://github.com/ljpengelen/markdown-to-pdf/blob/master/cv.md) is converted into [a PDF document](https://github.com/ljpengelen/markdown-to-pdf/blob/master/cv.pdf).
+With this script, [my CV in Markdown](https://github.com/ljpengelen/markdown-to-pdf/blob/master/examples/cv.md) is converted into [a PDF document](https://github.com/ljpengelen/markdown-to-pdf/blob/master/examples/cv.pdf).

-This is just a proof-of-concept at the moment.
-Turning this idea into a stand alone tool is straightforward, however.

 ## Getting Started